 Since man first took to the air, aerospace engineers have concentrated on improving lift to weight ratios of aircraft.
 The goal has been to design and produce more powerful engines but, overall, lighter aircraft.
-For this reason, composites have become a critical element in the Aerospace and Defense (A&D) industry.
+For this reason, composite materials in Aerospace and Defense (A&D) have become a critical element in the industry.

 A composite is a material created from two or more materials with different physical or chemical properties that, when combined, are stronger together than as individual materials by themselves.
 The component materials do not entirely blend or lose their unique properties but instead reinforce each other’s valuable and powerful traits to improve the outcome or end product.
 Usually, the engineers determine the resulting composite’s properties based on the anticipated application.